 Mentoring and Career Guidance

-- Scholarship Guidance Committee.
+- Career Guidance Committee (CGC).
 A small committee of physician-scientist and clinician-scholar faculty members meets regularly with first-year fellows to help identify a training pathway and career-appropriate mentors and scholarship/research projects.

-- Scholarship Oversight Committee.
-In the second (and third) year of training, a carefully chosen group of faculty members (including the fellow’s mentor) meets 2 – 3 times to offer high-level guidance toward career development milestones.
+- Career Development Committee (CDC).
+In the second (and third) year of training, a carefully chosen group of faculty members (including the fellow’s mentor) meets 2 – 3 times yearly to offer high-level guidance toward career development milestones.

-- Individualized Learning Plan (ILP).
+- Individualized Development Plan (IDP).
 A living document maintained by each fellow to record career goals, action plans, and committee recommendations.

 - Kickstart lecture series.
 First-year summer lecture series covering core topics in rheumatology